ngmingch/datasciencecoursera/Getting_Cleaning_Data/README.md

 Assumptions:
-i) You have downloaded the data set and unzipped it. ii) You are in the folder "UCI HAR Dataset".
+i) You have downloaded the data set and unzipped it.\n ii) You are in the folder "UCI HAR Dataset".\n

 1) Download the run_analysis.R.
 2) Run the run_analysis.R